Rod Stewart charged by police after allegedly punching a security guard at Florida resort

 According to the DailyMail, security guard Jessie Dixon told police that Stewart and his son, Sean, were part of a group that “began to get loud and cause a scene” when they were denied access to the party on New Year’s Eve (December 31).

-A man identified as Sean Stewart – whom Rod shares with first wife Alana – was accused of shoving the guard after being told to back up, as detailed in police documents obtained by the DailyMail.
+A man identified as Sean Stewart – Rod’s son whom he shares with first wife Alana – was accused of shoving the guard after being told to back up, as detailed in police documents obtained by the DailyMail.

 This was then allegedly followed by Rod stepping toward him and throwing a punch “striking Dixon in his left ribcage area.”